Icemap/docs/develop/connection-parameters.md

 #### Use `StreamingResult` to get the execution result

-In most scenarios, to improve execution efficiency, JDBC obtains query results in advance and save them in client memory by default.
-But when the query returns a super large result set, the client often wants the database server to reduce the number of records returned at a time, and waits until the client's memory is ready and it requests for the next batch.
+In most scenarios, to improve execution efficiency, JDBC obtains query results in advance and saves them in client memory by default.
+But when the query returns a super large result set, the client often wants the database server to reduce the number of records returned at a time and waits until the client's memory is ready and it requests for the next batch.

 Usually, there are two kinds of processing methods in JDBC: